awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac-managed.md

 You can find the [AmazonOpenSearchServiceCognitoAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonOpenSearchServiceCognitoAccess) policy in the IAM console\.

+## AmazonOpenSearchIngestionServiceRolePolicy<a name="AmazonOpenSearchIngestionServiceRolePolicy"></a>

+You can't attach `AmazonOpenSearchIngestionServiceRolePolicy` to your IAM entities\.
+This policy is attached to a service\-linked role that allows OpenSearch Ingestion to enable VPC access for ingestion pipelines, create tags, and publish ingestion\-related CloudWatch metrics to your account\.
+For more information, see [Using service\-linked roles for Amazon OpenSearch Service](slr.md)\.

+You can find the [AmazonOpenSearchIngestionServiceRolePolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonOpenSearchIngestionServiceRolePolicy) policy in the IAM console\.

+## AmazonOpenSearchIngestionFullAccess<a name="AmazonOpenSearchIngestionFullAccess"></a>

+Grants full access to the OpenSearch Ingestion API operations and resources for an AWS account\.

+You can find the [AmazonOpenSearchIngestionFullAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonOpenSearchIngestionFullAccess) policy in the IAM console\.

+## AmazonOpenSearchIngestionReadOnlyAccess<a name="AmazonOpenSearchIngestionReadOnlyAccess"></a>

+Grants read\-only access to all OpenSearch Ingestion resources for an AWS account\.

+You can find the [AmazonOpenSearchIngestionReadOnlyAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonOpenSearchIngestionReadOnlyAccess) policy in the IAM console\.

 ## AmazonOpenSearchServerlessServiceRolePolicy<a name="AmazonOpenSearchServerlessServiceRolePolicy"></a>

 Provides the minimum Amazon CloudWatch permissions necessary to send OpenSearch Serverless metric data to CloudWatch\.